avillarubia/objectify-response/README.md

 # objectify-response

--Returns 200 from all server responses regardless the server returns with status code 400 and up.
+- Returns 200 from all server responses regardless the server returns with status code 400 and up.
--Helps you avoid sending 400 and up status codes to your client-side applications.
+- Helps you avoid sending 400 and up status codes to your client-side applications.
--Gives you cleaner responses displayed browser console.
+- Gives you cleaner responses displayed browser console.

 ## Installation